Taking a Sexual History with LBGT Patients

 Clinical Vignette

-A child psychiatrist is sought to consult with a 15 year old adolescent after the parents discover he had been going to gay pornographic websites.
+A child psychiatrist is asked to consult with a 15 year old adolescent boy after the parents discover he had been going to gay pornographic websites.
 Although the adolescent is displaying no overt behavioral problems, is doing well in school and has many friends, his parents are concerned that he might be involved in sexual activity that might put his health and welfare at risk.

 The first meeting is with the parents and adolescent together.
 The parents are told from the outset, and in the adolescent's presence, that the psychiatrist is not ethically allowed to reveal to them any confidential information regarding the adolescent's sexual behavior.
 In addition, the psychiatrist tells the family that any of his communications with the parents will be shared with the adolescent.
 The parents accept the ethical limitations on what can be revealed to them but wish the child to undergo treatment at least for educational purposes.